aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 >    can mitigate this downside by keeping the old unstable package around, but
 >    that leads to duplicated classes.

-1 and 3 applies for both option 3 and option 2.
+1 and 3 applies to both option 3 and option 2.
 Disadvantage 2, states that
 "doing that brings us back to the dependency hell that mono-CDK was designed to solve".
 This is not accurate, in v1, modules declared both a `peerDependency` and a direct dependency on other `@aws-cdk` modules, this was mainly because